 Downtown’s Midnight Mission is one of the best-run organizations of its kind, offering counseling, education, training and job placement to the city’s homeless population, as well as food, shelter, personal hygiene and medical care.
 Along with regular meal services and food donation drives, the Mission holds special Thanksgiving and Christmas events.
 If you’d like to help during a special event, start with some regular volunteer hours—the Mission’s website has a form you can fill out to help match you with the right service.
 Note: Because it’s an all-male facility, Midnight Mission asks that female volunteers come with a companion (male or female).

-USHS, San Gabriel Valley’s largest social services agency, offers year-round community meal programs and other services for the area’s homeless population, including emergency shelter, community shower programs, children’s education and recreational activity and adult classes in parenting, money management and nutrition.
-USHS has also hosted Dinner in the Park for over four decades; deemed the biggest potluck in the nation by the LA Times, the volunteer-run dinner helps provide warm holiday meals to more than 7,000 low income, homeless and senior citizens.
-For details and volunteer information, check online; and if you’re interested in donating goods, take a look at USHS’ most-wanted list (green beans are in high demand).
+USHS, the San Gabriel Valley’s largest social services agency, offers year-round community meal programs and other services for the area’s homeless population, including emergency shelter, community shower programs, children’s education and recreational activity and adult classes in parenting, money management and nutrition.
+USHS has also hosted Dinner in the Park for over four decades; deemed the biggest potluck in the nation by the L.A.
+Times, the volunteer-run dinner helps provide warm holiday meals to more than 7,000 low income, homeless and senior citizens.

 Santa Monica–based One Voice has services that run the gamut, from emergency relief to families in crisis to a scholars program for low income students.
 The organization puts on an annual Holiday Food Program to distribute Christmas food baskets, toys and books to more than 2,500 families living in poverty in the L.A. area.
 On the Thursday and Friday before Christmas, more than 2,000 volunteers come together to prep, sort and package food—it’s a festive atmosphere with holiday music and lots of socializing.
 Saturday, volunteers deliver the food and toys to seven distribution centers, and on Sunday, families arrive to receive the goods and celebrate with volunteers.
 To be part of the celebration, check One Voice’s volunteer info page and fill out a registration form.